exercism/x86-64-assembly/concepts/memory/introduction.md

     ...
 ```

-It's good practice to always use a prefix when dereferencing memory.
+It is good practice to always use a prefix when dereferencing memory.

 ### The LEA instruction